Karl W. Richter: Last mission

 On July 28, 1967, flying with a new pilot, Richter spotted a bridge and instructed the trainee to stay above and watch as he rolled his F-105 toward the target.
-Suddenly, enemy anti-aircraft artillery opened up hitting the plane and forcing him to eject.
+Suddenly, enemy AAA opened up hitting the plane and forcing him to eject.
 His parachute disappeared into the fog bank and cloud cover.
 An F-100F Misty Forward Air Controller (FAC) was on scene, having listened as Richter ejected.
 Locating the approximate position of his landing, the Misty used RDF triangulation on Richter's emergency beeper to locate his exact position.
 The Misty FAC called for rescue forces and fighters for ground fire suppression.
 The Misty FAC remained on scene directing air strikes until A-1E Sandys and HH-3E Jolly Green Giants arrived.
 The Misty FAC turned over command to the Sandys and waited until the Jolly Greens effected a successful pick up.
 Richter's parachute had been blown onto a Karst outcrop, he was severely injured and succumbed to his injuries while being transported to the hospital.

 At the time of his death, Richter had flown more missions over North Vietnam than any other airman—198 in all officially credited.

 Richter is buried at United States Air Force Academy Cemetery in Colorado Springs, Colorado.

 Memorial

 A statue of his likeness stands at Maxwell Air Force Base in Alabama, with the inscription:"Whom shall I send, and who will go for us?
 Here am I. Send me."
 (Isaiah 6:8).
 The monument was sculpted by Glenna Goodacre and was dedicated on June 13, 1992.

 A statue of his likeness stands on the Mall of Heroes at the United States Air Force Academy in Colorado.

-The former high School in his hometown of Holly, Michigan is named after Richter and called the "Karl Richter Community Center".
+The former high School and campus in his hometown of Holly, Michigan is named after Richter and called "Karl Richter Campus".